Why Imported Cars Are Harder to Insure

 The 25-Year Import Rule

 Under US federal law, a vehicle must be at least 25 years old from its month of manufacture before it can be imported without meeting Federal Motor Vehicle Safety Standards (FMVSS) or EPA emissions requirements.
-This is why the R32 Nissan Skyline GT-R became legally importable starting in 2014, and why new JDM models from the 2000s and beyond remain off-limits for most buyers unless compliance conversions are made.
+As of 2026, vehicles manufactured in 2001 or earlier are eligible for import under this exemption.
+This rolling threshold means iconic models like the:

-Vehicles that are under 25 years old must go through a Registered Importer (RI) who is authorized by NHTSA to bring the vehicle into US compliance — a process that can cost $10,000 or more and may involve:
+Vehicles that are under 25 years old must go through a Registered Importer (RI) authorized by NHTSA — a process that can easily cost $10,000 or more and may involve:

 | Modification Required | Purpose |